Sravani-srikode/Sravani-srikode/README.md

   * **Code Quality & Security**: SonarQube
   * **Scripting & Automation**: Bash, Shell Script, Python, PowerShell
   * **Networking & Security**: VPNs, Firewalls, Load Balancers (Nginx, HAProxy)

+  ---

+  ### 🚀 Projects & Achievements
+- **CI/CD Pipeline Automation**: Designed and implemented a fully automated pipeline using Jenkins and Terraform to deploy and manage infrastructure on AWS for multiple environments.
+- **Kubernetes Cluster Management**: Created and maintained Kubernetes clusters using Helm charts and implemented automated scaling and monitoring using Prometheus and Grafana.
+- **Infrastructure as Code**: Automated cloud infrastructure provisioning using Terraform for both public and private cloud environments.
+- **Containerization**: Developed containerized applications using Docker and deployed them on Kubernetes clusters, ensuring smooth orchestration and resource management.
+- **Monitoring & Observability**: Implemented full-stack monitoring and logging solutions using Prometheus, Grafana for real-time observability in production environments.
+- **Version Control & Collaboration**: Contributed to multiple open-source DevOps projects and collaborated using GitHub, and Jira to manage tasks and version control.

+---

+### 🌟 Looking Ahead
+I’m continuously improving my knowledge in DevOps, exploring the latest tools and technologies like Kubernetes Operators, Service Mesh, and advanced monitoring solutions.
+I’m also expanding my expertise in multi-cloud environments and Kubernetes-based microservices architectures.

+Let’s connect and explore opportunities to collaborate on cutting-edge DevOps solutions!